THE FLOWERS BUTTERFLIES AVOID:

 Prickly poppies, which begin flowering in March, just before prickly pear cactus blooms in the Lower Rio Grande Valley, are also an essential part of the world of cactus-pollinating bees.

 The littoral cactus woodborer named by Wilmatte Cockerell provides a good example of the interplay between the pollination of prickly pear and Argemone poppies.
-This species is a promient cactus pollinator.
+This species is a prominent cactus pollinator.
 Lithurgopsis littoralis has a wrestler's build, hefty jaws and unusually long legs -- features that allow it to tunnel into cactus and to navigate the quicksand of dense, viscous stamens at the center of prickly pear blossoms.
 [Figs. 5 & 6]

-Nonetheless, male littoral cactus woodborer bees emerge weeks before the first prickly pear cactus blooms in the region and ensconse themselves in prickly poppies.
+Nonetheless, male littoral cactus woodborer bees emerge weeks before the first prickly pear cactus blooms in the region and ensconce themselves in prickly poppies.
 At the National Butterfly Center, if you peel back the petals of prickly poppies in early spring, chances are you will find a male Lithurgopsis littoralis peering back up at you.

 I was puzzled by this when I first began photographing Lithurgopsis littoralis in March 2019, as part of a project to document native bees at the National Butterfly Center.
 I never saw male cactus woodborer bees feeding on poppies: they simply appeared to frolic in the flowers by day and to sleep in them by night.
 I observed this behavior in another species associated with prickly pear as well: male Diadasia rinconis chimney bees, commonly known as "cactus bees," began appearing in the prickly poppies, alongside the cactus woodborers.
 Diadasia rinconis was one of the species Wilmatte Cockerell had identified on her 1917 trek through the Lower Rio Grande Valley bush.
 [Fig. 7]